Nightmask3/GravityGun/README.md

 1) GravityGunCharacter - Subclasses from Unreal's Character class and is responsible for the first person movement, controls, camera and gameplay handling.
 Owns a pointer to a BaseWeapon, which represents the weapon the player is currently holding.
 Defines two functions:

-	a) OnPrimaryAction()
+	a) OnPrimaryAction() - Bound to left click/left trigger, calls ABaseWeapon::PrimaryWeaponAction

-	b) OnSecondaryAction()
+	b) OnSecondaryAction() - Bound to right click/right trigger, calls ABaseWeapon::SecondaryWeaponAction

-These functions are bound to left click/left trigger and right click/right trigger respectively, and are responsible for calling the underlying functions from the Weapon to respond to the inputs with their behavior

 2) BaseWeapon - Subclasses from Unreal's Actor class, and is the base class for all weapons that can be equipped by the GravityGunCharacter.
-Defines two virtual functions:
+Defines two virtual functions that are meant to be implemented by the weapon subclasses based on their gameplay behavior needs.:

 	a) PrimaryWeaponAction()

 	b) SecondaryWeaponAction()

-these functions are meant to be implemented by the weapon subclasses based on their gameplay behavior needs.

 3) GravityGun - Subclasses from BaseWeapon, and implements the gravity gun behavior as follows: